 Historically we have derived a significant portion of our revenue from a limited number of customers.
 We sell our products primarily through distributors, who in turn sell to our end customers.
 We also sell directly to our end customers.
-Our top three distributors by revenue together accounted for approximately 45% 61% and 40% 55% of our revenue for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively and 44% 50% and 41% 45% of our revenue for the six nine months ended June 30, 2023 September 30, 2023 and 2022 respectively.
-Based on our shipment information, we believe that revenue attributable to our ten largest end customers accounted for 42% 60% and 70% 80% of our revenue for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively, and 40% 46% and 69% 72% of our revenue for the six nine months ended June 30, 2023 September 30, 2023 and 2022 respectively.
-Sales attributable to Apple Inc., our historically largest end customer accounted for approximately 16% 37% and 14% 25% of our revenue for the three months ended June 30, 2023 September 30, 2023 and 2022 respectively, and 9% 19% and 16% 19% of our revenue for the six nine months ended June 30, 2023
+Our top three distributors by revenue together accounted for approximately 61% 55% and 55% 45% of our revenue for the three months ended September 30, 2023 March 31, 2024 and 2022, respectively and 50% and 45% of our revenue for the nine months ended September 30, 2023 and 2022 2023, respectively.
+Based on our shipment information, we believe that revenue attributable to our ten largest end customers accounted for 60% 52% and 80% 43% of our revenue for the three months ended September 30, 2023 March 31, 2024 and 2022, respectively, and 46% and 72% of our revenue for the nine months ended September 30, 2023 and 2022 2023, respectively.
+Sales attributable to Apple Inc., our largest end customer accounted for approximately 37% 19% and 25% 3% of our revenue for the three months ended September 30, 2023 March 31, 2024 and 2022 respectively, and 19% and 19% of our revenue for the nine months ended

 September 30, 2023 and 2022 respectively.
 We anticipate revenue attributable to this customer will fluctuate from period to period.
-Although we sell our products to this customer through distributors on a purchase order basis, including Pernas Electronics Co., Ltd. ("Pernas"), Arrow Electronics, Inc. ("Arrow"), and Quantek Technology Corporation ("Quantek"), we have a development and supply agreement, which provides a general framework for certain transactions with Apple.
+Although we sell our products to this customer through distributors on a purchase order basis, including Pernas Electronics Co., Ltd. ("Pernas"), Arrow Electronics, Inc. ("Arrow"), and Quantek

+Technology Corporation ("Quantek"), we have a development and supply agreement, which provides a general framework for certain transactions with Apple.
 This agreement continues until either party terminates for material breach.
 Under this agreement, we have agreed to develop and deliver new products to this end customer at its request, provided it also meets our business purposes, and have agreed to indemnify it for intellectual property infringement or any injury or damages caused by our products.
 This end customer does not have any minimum or binding purchase obligations to us under this agreement and could elect to discontinue making purchases from us with little or no notice.
 We expect the composition of our largest end customers to vary from period to period, and that revenue attributable to our largest ten end customers in any given period may decline over time.
-Our relationships with existing customers may deter potential customers who compete with these customers from buying our precision timing solutions.
+Our relationships with existing customers may deter potential customers who compete with these customers from buying our precision timing Precision Timing solutions.